webplatform/docs/tutorials/filesystem_sync/index.md

 FileSystem inside of a Web Worker.
 It assumes a working knowledge of both APIs.
 If you're not quite ready to dive in or are interested in learning more about those APIs, read two great tutorials that discuss the basics:
-[/tutorials/file_filesystem Exploring the FileSystem APIs] and [http://www.html5rocks.com/tutorials/workers/basics/ Basics of Web Workers].
+[/tutorials/file_filesystem|Exploring the FileSystem APIs] and [http://www.html5rocks.com/tutorials/workers/basics/|Basics of Web Workers].

 ==Synchronous vs. Asynchronous APIs==

 Asynchronous JavaScript APIs can be tough to use.
 They're large.
 They're complex.
 But what's most frustrating is that they offer plenty of opportunities for things to go wrong.
 The last thing you want to deal with is layering on a complex asynchronous API (FileSystem) in an already asynchronous world (Workers)!
-The good news is that the [http://dev.w3.org/2009/dap/file-system/file-dir-sys.html FileSystem API] defines a synchronous version to ease the pain in Web Workers.
+The good news is that the [http://dev.w3.org/2009/dap/file-system/file-dir-sys.html|FileSystem API] defines a synchronous version to ease the pain in Web Workers.

 For the most part, the synchronous API is exactly the same as its asynchronous cousin.
 The methods, properties, features, and functionality will be familiar.
 The major deviations are: